major/security-doc/common-rst/glossary.rst

       Both a VM container format and disk format.
 Supported by Image service.

+   advanced message queue protocol (amqp)

+      The Advanced Message Queuing Protocol is a protocal for handling messaging between applications and a messaging service.

    Anvil

       A project that ports the shell script-based project named